pearlhamilton/Quizzical/README.md

 2. Create Figma design plan.
 3. Deploy to Netlify and Heroku!
 4. Set up files and folder structure for docker, react-client with redux, api, db for mongodb and test suites.
+5. Connect API and Socket server to React-Client
+6. Connect mongoDB database to API

 # Bugs
 - [x] issues with routing with mongodb